 Typically speaking, the width of roller skates will be the standard width you see for other footwear.
 Not only because it’s the most common foot width, but also due to your skates being broken in.
-However, should you wide feet, you will need to purchase your skates from a shop that specialises in wider sizes.
+However, should you wide feet, you will need to purchase your skates from a shop that specialises in wider shoe sizes.

-Roller skate sizing is important for both comfort of your experience, but also for you to gain better stability while performing.
+Roller skate sizing is important for both the comfort of your experience, but also for you to gain better stability while performing.

 To ensure you have the correct fit of shoe, you need to utilise the measurements given alongside the tricks outlined above.
 This is because while it may be recommended to go up a size, after measuring and trying on your skates, you may find your normal size is better suited to you.

-Furthermore, children’s sizing in skates is different to adults due to their frequently changing foot sizes, and so investment in adjustable skates is often the better option.
+Furthermore, children’s sizing in skates is different from adults due to their frequently changing foot sizes, and so investment in adjustable skates is often the better option.
 No matter what you buy or where from, make sure the fit is snug without being too restrictive.